gajus/write-file-webpack-plugin/README.md

 /**
  * @typedef {Object} options
  * @property {RegExp} test A regular expression used to test if file should be written.
 When not present, all bundle will be written.
+ * @property {boolean} useHashIndex Use hash index to write only files that have changed since the last iteration (default: true).
  */

 /**